toyobayashi/emnapi-docs/src/guide/error-handling.md

 - [Handling Errors With Maybe Type and C++ Exceptions Disabled](#handling-errors-with-maybe-type-and-c-exceptions-disabled)
 - [Handling Errors Without C++ Exceptions](#handling-errors-without-c-exceptions)

-In most cases when an error occurs, the addon should do whatever cleanup is possible and then return to JavaScript so that the error can be propagated.
-In less frequent cases the addon may be able to recover from the error, clear the error and then continue.
+In most cases when an error occurs, the native code should do whatever cleanup is possible and then return to JavaScript so that the error can be propagated.
+In less frequent cases the native code may be able to recover from the error, clear the error and then continue.

 ### Handling Errors With C++ Exceptions